michaelbausor/cleaningdataproject/README.md

 ## Analysis details

-The variables used in the analysis of the data are:

 The analysis performed in run_analysis.R proceeds by unzipping and loading the data into the variables:
 - X_train: all features, with samples from the training set
 - y_train: the activity classification, with samples from the training set